-President, Chairman of Board
+President, Technology Coordinator, Chairman of Board

 Bachelor of arts in music business at Sac State, specialized program completions from UCLA, Eastern Tennessee University, and Southern Utah University.
 Certified Suzuki Flute teacher, tutelage from Toshio Takahashi and Member of Suzuki teachers association of America, Sacramento chapter.
 Mrs. Strautman is an amateur guitarist and keen music lover.
 A teacher at heart, she has been involved in sharing and teaching music for over 50 years.
 Her distinct music talent coupled with her love for teaching has contributed to her life’s mission— “Raising the next generation to have every opportunity to a well-rounded education that includes music (particularly guitar), and also to bring high-quality guitar music to her community.”
-Presently, she serves as the President of Sacramento Guitar Society, which constitutes a group of skilled musicians performing in a guitar orchestra locally.
+Presently, she serves as the Vice President of Sacramento Guitar Society, which constitutes a group of skilled musicians performing in a guitar orchestra locally.
 Furthermore, this music society actively gives back to community by bringing high quality guitar artists to perform, guitar education to schools, Park Rec programs, Vets, and low-income neighborhoods.
 Sandra’s level of proficiency, an affinity for the guitar, and her love for teaching remain her driving force.
 She looks forward to raising the next generation of revolutionary guitarists.

 ROBERT “BOB” FERGUSON

 Bob Ferguson began in the music profession as an independent studio instructor and freelance performer, and he remains active in both areas.
 He received his Bachelor’s Degree in Music with distinction from Indiana University and his Master’s Degree in Guitar Performance from the Jacobs School of Music in Bloomington.